Prince Edward Island Liberal Party: History

 Ghiz resigned in 1993 and was succeeded by Catherine Callbeck.
 Callbeck was the third female premier in Canadian history and, after the 1993 election, the first to lead her party to victory in a general election.
 After three and a half years, Callbeck resigned and was succeeded by Keith Milligan, under whom the Liberals were defeated in the 1996 election, falling to 8 seats.
 Wayne Carew was elected leader in 1999, and saw the party's fortunes fall further, winning a single seat in the 2000 election.
 Robert Ghiz, son of Joe Ghiz, was elected leader in 2003.

 After more than ten years in opposition, the Liberals returned to government in the 2007 election, and were re-elected in 2011.
 Ghiz resigned in 2015 and was succeeded as party leader and premier by Wade MacLauchlan, who led the Liberals to a third victory in 2015.
 After twelve years in government, the Liberals were defeated in the 2019 election, and were reduced to third party status for the first time in their history, behind the Progressive Conservatives and the Green Party.
 MacLauchlan resigned as party leader shortly after the election.

 In 2015, the party abolished membership fees.

 As the only candidate to seek the leadership, Sharon Cameron was named leader on November 19, 2022.
 The party regained opposition status in the 2023 Prince Edward Island general election, winning three seats to the Greens' two, though the party's 17.2% share of the popular vote was the lowest in the party's history.
 Cameron placed third in her own district, and resigned as party leader days later.
 Hal Perry was appointed interim leader on April 12, 2023.

 In the context of the 2025 Prince Edward Island Liberal Party leadership election, an annual general meeting in May 2025 reverted its 2015 decision and reintroduced membership fees, costing $10 for a two-year party membership.
 Former interim leader Robert Mitchell was elected leader on October 4.
+Following two consecutive by-election defeats, Mitchell announced his resignation in July 2026.
+Perry was again selected as interim leader.